Brewers vs. Nationals Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 83 hits with 25 doubles, 13 home runs, 47 walks and 54 RBI.
-He's also stolen six bases.
+- Carlos Santana has put up 83 hits with 25 doubles, 13 home runs and 47 walks.
+He has driven in 54 runs with six stolen bases.

 Santana Recent Games